 Poco began life in the Summer of 1968 as Pogo but changed name when the band was threatened with legal action by Walt Kelly, who owned the copyright to a cartoon character with the same name.
 Randy Meisner, one of the original members, left after recording just one album with the band.
 He later became a founder member of the Eagles, whose relaxed country rock style had a similar and ultimately much wider appeal.
 Poco had three Top 20 singles in the USA - Crazy Love and Heart Of The Night (both hits in 1979) and Call It Love (a Top 20 entry a decade later).

-From their first hit in 1963 to their last in 1966, the Searchers made a career out of cover versions, taking songs that had been previously recorded by other artists and turning them into what many now mistake for Searchers' originals.
-Their début hit, Sweets For My Sweet, had been a US Top 20 hit in 1961 for the Drifters.
-Their last hit, Have You Ever Loved Somebody, was originally recorded by the Hollies.
-In the intervening years the Searchers had another 12 Top 50 hits, including consecutive UK number 1s with Needles and Pins and Don't Throw Your Love Away.
+From their first hit in 1963 to their last in 1966, The Searchers made a career out of cover versions, taking songs that had been previously recorded by other artists and turning them into what many now mistake for The Searchers' originals.
+Their début hit, Sweets For My Sweet, had been a US Top 20 hit in 1961 for The Drifters.
+Their last hit, Have You Ever Loved Somebody, was originally recorded by The Hollies.
+In the intervening years The Searchers had another 12 Top 50 hits, including consecutive UK number 1s with Needles and Pins and Don't Throw Your Love Away.
 The former was a minor US hit for Jackie DeShannon in 1963, the latter had appeared on the B-side of the Orlons' US hit Bon-Doo-Wah.